osg-htc/operations/docs/SLA/event.md

    * Calling the GOC phone at 317-278-9699
    * Emailing a description to goc@opensciencegrid.org

 ## Responsibilities

    * A RabbitMQ message will be run by IU-OPS and accessible to registered users of the service.
+   * Users of the service are responsible for backup of any data transferred by the system.

 ## Service Measuring and Reporting
 The GOC will provide the customer with the following reports in the intervals indicated (monthly, quarterly, semi-annually, or annually):